The Sensitivity of Eclipse Mapping to Planetary Rotation: Constructing Eigenbases

-We start with an initial basis where each map is a combination of a uniform component (corresponding to our assumed luminosity given by $L_\mathrm{P}/L_\star$ in Table \ref{table:warmJupiter_parameters}), and a single, distinct spherical harmonic mode with a weight equal to the constant term\footnote{Since all spherical harmonics other than the constant $Y_{00}$ term integrate to zero on the surface of a sphere, this means that adding harmonics will not affect the total luminosity.}.
-To get the input curve from this map, we then subtract the brightness curve that would come from a planet with the uniform brightness alone.
-We set a maximum spherical harmonic degree $\ell_\mathrm{max}$, and use this set of ``basis curves'' in a principal component analysis \citep[PCA; for examples of applications in exoplanet science see e.g.~][]{Davis2017,Rauscher2018,Damiano2019}.
-PCA is a technique to numerically approximate a (nearly) orthogonal basis of light curves, themselves generated from maps which are some linear combination of spherical harmonic maps.

-The application of PCA to the generation of a set of basis light curves, and in particular eclipse light curves, was first described in \citet{Rauscher2018}, where it was used to quantify the information content of planetary surface brightness encoded in eclipse curves for hot Jupiters. \citet{Rauscher2018} referred to this new basis of planetary maps as ``eigenmaps'', which reflects the way in which PCA projects the input data onto a new basis of eigenvectors, sorted by their eigenvalues.
-The curves that one would observe from each ``eigenmap'' are accordingly called ``eigencurves''.
+To do this we start with an initial spherical harmonic basis, where each map is a combination of a uniform component (corresponding to our assumed luminosity given by $L_\mathrm{P}/L_\star$ in Table \ref{table:warmJupiter_parameters}), and a single, distinct spherical harmonic mode with a weight equal to the constant term\footnote{Since all spherical harmonics other than the constant $Y_{00}$ term integrate to zero on the surface of a sphere, this means that adding harmonics will not affect the total luminosity.}.
+We generate our eigenmaps from harmonics up to degree $\ell=20$, and for simplicity we assume our model planet has a Jupiter mass and radius, and orbits a star with a solar mass and radius.
+To get the corresponding input curve from each map, we subtract the brightness curve that would come from a planet with the uniform brightness alone.
+We use this set of ``basis curves'' in a principal component analysis \citep[PCA; for examples of applications specific to exoplanet science see][]{Davis2017,Rauscher2018,Damiano2019}.
+PCA is a technique which can be used to numerically approximate a (nearly) orthogonal basis of light curves, themselves generated from maps which are some linear combination of spherical harmonic maps. \citet{Rauscher2018} first described applying PCA to generate a set of basis light curves, where it was used to quantify the information content of planetary surface brightness encoded in eclipse curves for hot Jupiters.
+There they referred to the new basis of light curves as ``eigencurves'', each of which were the result of ``observing'' a corresponding planetary map, also known as an ``eigenmap''.
+These terms reflect the way in which PCA projects the input data onto a new basis of eigenvectors, sorted by their eigenvalues.
+We refer to the new basis as a whole as the planet's ``eigenbasis'', where each ``mode'' of the eigenbasis has a map-curve pair.
+The first mode of the eigenbasis yields an eclipse light curve (the first eigencurve) which contains the highest variance relative to the light curve of a planet of uniform brightness.
+The second mode is projected to be orthogonal to the first eigencurve in such a way that maximizes its own variance, the third orthogonal to the previous modes and maximizing its own variance, and so on down the modes.
+The dimension of the light curve ``space'' is set by the dimensionality of the maps, which is itself set by the number of degrees used in the original spherical harmonics.
+The outcome of this is a basis of eclipse curves tuned to a given system which maximizes the information content of the data in as few representative ``observations'' (i.e.~eigencurves) as is possible.